holepunchto/hypercore/README.md

 range.destroy()
 ```

+#### `const session = await core.session([options])`

+Creates a new Hypercore instance that shares the same underlying core.

+You must close any session you make.

+Options are inherited from the parent instance, unless they are re-set.

+`options` are the same as in the constructor.

 #### `const info = await core.info([options])`

 Get information about this core, such as its total size in bytes.